CAREER / 12 July 2017How to Remain Optimistic During the Job Hunt

 This week, I’m excited to share the story of Elodie Gazave, a postdoctoral researcher at Cornell University who went through ProSky’s Market Research training and projectship.
 Coming from a background in academia, Elodie went into the training with some skepticism, but came out of it with more than she ever could have imagined.
 Check out the full interview below!

 After I graduated, I went to do a postdoc in Scotland for a little more than a year, and then I went to Spain where I was a postdoctoral researcher for 6 years.
 Then I moved to Cornell, for another postdoc on human genetics and disease risk.
 Most of my work involves analyzing very large dataset of DNA sequences with a computer.
-Using programing and statistic tools, I process raw data and extract meaningful patterns from them.
+Using programming and statistic tools, I process raw data and extract meaningful patterns from them.
 Sometimes, 10 Terabytes of data will end up in one little graph… that says it all!

 In non-academic terms, I am a data scientist specialized in genetics.